crcx/parable/REFERENCE.md

     value - number

-Primitive.
 Convert value on stack to a number.

 Notes: